blockchain-etl/ethereum-etl/README.md

 You can find column descriptions in [https://github.com/medvedev1088/ethereum-etl-airflow](https://github.com/medvedev1088/ethereum-etl-airflow/tree/master/dags/resources/stages/raw/schemas)

-# Ethereum Classic

-For getting ETC csv files, make sure you pass in the `--chain classic` param where it's required for the scripts you want to export.
-ETC won't run if your `--provider-uri` is Infura.
-It will provide a warning and change the provider-uri to `https://ethereumclassic.network` instead.
-For faster performance, run a client instead locally for classic such as `parity chain=classic` and Geth-classic.

 Note: for the `address` type all hex characters are lower-cased.
 `boolean` type can have 2 values: `True` or `False`.